steharr/ms2-/README.md

 * **Multiple Enemies**
 Multiple Cat enemy levels will be added for users who want an even greater challenge.
 * **Fetch Quests**
-Fetch quest levels where the mouse needs to retreive objects and move to a location will be added in order to freshen up gameplay.
+Fetch quest levels where the mouse needs to retrieve objects and move to a location will be added in order to freshen up gameplay.
 * **Powerups**
 Powerups for both the Cat and the Mouse will be added in order to make the game more exciting and varied.